Ion channel

 Schematic diagram of an ion channel.
 1 - channel domains (typically four per channel), 2 - outer vestibule, 3 - selectivity filter, 4 - diameter of selectivity filter, 5 - phosphorylation site, 6 - cell membrane.

 Ion channels are pore-forming membrane proteins that allow ions to pass through the channel pore.
 Their functions include establishing a resting membrane potential, shaping action potentials and other electrical signals by gating the flow of ions across the cell membrane, controlling the flow of ions across secretory and epithelial cells, and regulating cell volume.
 Ion channels are present in the membranes of all cells.
 Ion channels are one of the two classes of ionophoric proteins, the other being ion transporters.

 The study of ion channels often involves biophysics, electrophysiology, and pharmacology, while using techniques including voltage clamp, patch clamp, immunohistochemistry, X-ray crystallography, fluoroscopy, and RT-PCR.
 Their classification as molecules is referred to as channelomics.

 Basic features

 Structure of the KcsA potassium channel (PDB: 1K4C).
-The two gray planes indicate the hydrocarbon boundaries of the lipid bilayer and were calculated with the ANVIL algorithm.
+The two planes indicate the hydrocarbon boundaries of the lipid bilayer and were calculated with the ANVIL algorithm.

 There are two distinctive features of ion channels that differentiate them from other types of ion transporter proteins: